rufuspollock/ckan-import/README.md

 * schema (optional?)
 * Target resource id (or dataset name + resource name?)
 * CKAN API Key

+Steps:

+* Load CSV file (into memory or do we stream?)
+* (?)
+Check Schema is valid
+* Convert Schema to DataStore schema
+* Send data to DataStore

 ### Github hook